simonsmith/simonsmith.io/blog/_posts/2014-01-21-writing-react-components-as-commonjs-modules.md

 ## Wrapping up

-The example code used in this post can be found in [this GitHub repository].
+The example code used in this post can be found in [this GitHub repository](https://github.com/simonsmith/react-commonjs-example).
 Feel free to drop me [a tweet](http://twitter.com/blinkdesign) with any feedback/corrections.